 The flowering stalks shown in the header image of this page may look somewhat pretty, but the plant (Myriophyllum spicatum) can turn a lake into a quagmire of seaweed.
 At our association meeting in June 2017 we received confirmation that this species has invaded Little Platte Lake.
 Left unchecked the milfoil could make boating, fishing and all sorts of water recreation all but impossible in a lake as shallow as ours.
 In response the Board of LPLA acted quickly this past summer, appointing an Invasive Species Committee and hiring Restorative Lake Sciences, LLC to do a comprehensive assessment and recommendation.
 Based on that report the Board adopted a plan to begin treating the lake to clear Eurasian watermilfoil in 2018.

-The good news is that your membership in and financial support of LPLA has made it possible to fund this early-stage assault against the 6-acre patch (less than 1% surface area) of Eurasian milfoil found in Little Platte Lake.
+The good news is that your membership in and financial support of LPLA has made it possible to fund this early-stage assault against the 5.5-acre patch (less than 1% surface area) of Eurasian milfoil found in Little Platte Lake.
 Delays prevented the application of chemicals in 2018, but a survey in 2019 confirmed the need to proceed with our plan in 2019 (see themap showing the results of the June 2019 survey).
 In July of 2019 the herbicides were applied,and when Restorative Lake Sciences took another survey in October, their conclusion was that the Eurasian Watermilfoil "was effectively killed."
 The results of the October survey (as well as much information about our healthy native species) can be found in the2020 Annual Assessment of Aquatic Vegetation in Little Platte Lake.